CodyScha/VandyHacks-IX-BulletNote/README.md

 Apart from the new technologies, we gained a better understanding of how to completely design and develop a project from start to finish within a constricted time frame.
 Gained more experience working in a collaborative developer environment.

 ## What's next for BulletNote
-We would like to take this idea further and make this app available for hearing-impaired students at Vanderbilt, SIUE, and schools across the nation.
+First we would like to make the text more editable and allow the user to save the text to their local machine or to the cloud.
+Next, we would like to take this idea even further and make this app available for hearing-impaired students at Vanderbilt, SIUE, and schools across the nation.